annahosanna/reactor-http3-experiment/FURTHER_WORK.md

     - Remove server side rendering:
       - Currently only the form content is rendered.
     - Make form data more robust
-      - Passing data in JSON format removes the null value ambiguity.
+      - Passing data in JSON format removes type ambiguity.
-        - Which is to say JSON can represent the value of "" as different than 0x00
+        - Which is to say JSON can represent the value of "" != null; "1" != 1
     - Placing static content in the SPA removes the need to cache it on the server side.
     - Current static content:
       - Images